-The discussion of international commitments focused upon conceptual and practical progress made on R2P since 2005.
-Some participants asserted that as we look at ongoing conflicts in Syria, South Sudan, Central African Republic and elsewhere, as well as lingering criticism regarding the Pillar III response in Libya, it is easy to overlook positive developments.
-Despite this, they were encouraged by how mechanisms for atrocity response have evolved in the twenty years since Rwanda and Srebrenica.
+The discussion of international commitments focused on conceptual and practical progress made with regard to the responsibility to protect since 2005.

+Some participants asserted that, given the ongoing conflicts in the Central African Republic, South Sudan, the Syrian Arab Republic and elsewhere, as well as lingering criticism regarding the response in Libya under pillar III, it was easy to overlook positive developments.
+Nevertheless, they were encouraged by how mechanisms for responding to atrocities had evolved in the 20 years since Rwanda and Srebrenica.

-Today, ten out of sixteen UN peacekeeping missions have a Protection of Civilians mandate, with many including a specific R2P component as well, and initiatives like the Human Rights Up Front Action Plan underline the importance of leadership by the UN Secretariat in preventing mass atrocity crimes.
+At the present time, 10 out of 16 United Nations peacekeeping missions have a protection of civilians mandate, many including also a specific responsibility to protect component, and initiatives such as the Human Rights Up Front and its action plan underline the importance of leadership by the United Nations Secretariat in preventing mass atrocity crimes.

-Many also praised the annual Secretary-General's reports on R2P for clarifying the norm, consistently raising awareness, ensuring continued dialogue on R2P and encouraging states and organizations to continue developing meaningful mechanisms for atrocity prevention.
-One participant noted that, "in September 2005 it was not clear what, if any, follow-up there would be to paragraphs 138 and 139 of the World Summit Outcome Document... we should feel encouraged when we think in practical terms about the national and international developments in early warning, prevention and response we have seen thereafter."
+Many also praised the annual reports of the Secretary-General on the responsibility to protect for clarifying the norm, consistently raising awareness, ensuring continued dialogue on the responsibility to protect and encouraging States and organizations to continue to develop meaningful mechanisms for the prevention of atrocities.
+One participant noted that, while in September 2005 it was not clear what, if any, follow-up there would be to paragraphs 138 and 139 of the World Summit Outcome, participants should feel encouraged when thinking in practical terms about the national and international developments in early warning, prevention and response that had been seen thereafter.